sbrow/go-astilecton-from-js-example/README.md

 ## Setting up Go

 This package comes with the go-astilectron entry point already compiled (for Windows), so there's no need to have go installed to run it.
-However, If you want to modify the go code, or run it on darwin / linux: you'll need to install [Golang](https://golang.org/dl/) and run:
+However, In order to run it on darwin / linux, or to modify the go code: you'll need to install [Golang](https://golang.org/dl/) and run:

 ```bash
 $ go get -u github.com/asticode/astilectron